GTPB/ADER19F/pages/tutorial1.md

 library("DESeq2")
 ```

 Then, we prepare a special structure to tell *DESeq2* what samples we are going to analyse (our sample table), and what comparison we are goind to make.
-By setting the `design`argument to `~ condition`, we are specifying that column as the experimental variable (C1 or C2).
+By setting the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">design</span> argument to <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">~ condition</span>, we are specifying that column as the experimental variable (C1 or C2).

 ```r